 3. Blue Square

-4. Yellow Square (Antistatic)
+4. Yellow Square (Antistatic – SD or SD+)

-5. Grey Square with the Letter “M” (Metatarsal Protection)
+5. Grey Square with the letter “M” (Metatarsal Protection)

 Conclusion